wimpysworld/umpc-ubuntu/README.md

     * The workaround is to wait and the system will boot after a few seconds or press <kbd>Enter</kbd> to boot immediately.
     * However, **GRUB is fully functional and usable post-install**.

+### GPD Pocket 3

+  * When a HDMI display is connected, the touch coordinates on the internal display are incorrect.

 ### GPD Pocket 3, GPD WIN 2, GPD WIN Max & Topjoy Falcon

   * The Plymouth splash screen is not correctly orientated; and for the GPD WIN Max incorrectly coloured.